 This homemade Japanese miso soup recipe tastes so good, and can be made from scratch in about 20 minutes.
 Learn how to make homemade miso soup.

 I assumed that making homemade miso soup would, like many things Japanese, be a mysterious and complex process.
 The ikebana of soups.
 I was happily wrong.
 Homemade miso soup combines tofu, miso, and just a few other ingredients, for a fast but authentic bowl of nourishing soup.

 I had never really sought out a miso soup recipe.
 I had always just relied on Japanese restaurants to satisfy my miso soup cravings.
 But then I came across a recipe on — of all places — Goop.
-(Please don’t judge me; jade egg and other questionable woo-woo ridiculousness aside, their recipes are actually very solid.)
+(Please don’t judge me; jade egg and other woo-woo ridiculousness aside, the recipes are generally very solid.)

 My first thought upon reading the miso soup recipe was, “It’s that simple?!”
-Inspired by the simplicity, I made a batch.
+Inspired by the ease, I made a batch.
 It is the real deal.
 The adapted recipe is below.

 How to Make Homemade Dashi

 Dashi is a simple Japanese broth made from bonito flakes and water.

 To make dashi, simmer the bonito flakes in lightly simmering water for two minutes.
 Steep for 5 minutes off the heat, then strain.
 Do no over-steep dashi or boil the dashi, or else the flavor will be off.

 How to Make Miso Soup: Recipe Notes

 This Japanese miso soup recipe has two main steps: 1) make homemade dashi broth, which takes about five minutes; and 2) add the miso and other components to make it a full miso soup.